cynraw/Data_Structures/README.md

   - Space Complexity: 𝑂(1) O(1), as it requires no extra space.
   - Best Case: 𝑂(1) O(1), if the target element is the first element.
   - Worst Case: 𝑂(𝑛) O(n), if the target element is the last element or not in the list.
+## Binary Search
+- A binary search is a more efficient algorithm that works on sorted data by repeatedly dividing the search range in half.
+Steps:
+Begin with the entire sorted list or array.
+Check the middle element:
+If it matches the target, return its index.
+If the target is smaller, search the left half.
+If the target is larger, search the right half.
+Repeat this process on the selected half until the target is found or the range is empty.
+Properties:
+Time Complexity:
+𝑂
+(
+log
+⁡
+𝑛
+)
+O(logn), due to the halving of the search space.
+Space Complexity:
+𝑂
+(
+1
+)
+O(1) for iterative implementation or
+𝑂
+(
+log
+⁡
+𝑛
+)
+O(logn) for recursive implementation (due to recursion stack).
+Best Case:
+𝑂
+(
+1
+)
+O(1), if the middle element is the target.
+Worst Case:
+𝑂
+(
+log
+⁡
+𝑛
+)
+O(logn), if the search continues to the last division.